Seph29/Lumos-G1/README.md

 ## Installation

 1. Download the latest release from the **Releases** tab or [here](https://github.com/Seph29/Lumos-G1/releases/download/v1.0.5/lumos-v1.0.5.apk)
-2. Install the APK on the G1 (via ADB, etc.)
+2. Install the APK on the G1 (via Download, USB, ADB, etc.)
 3. Start the application and click the INJECT button.
 After the first restart, start the application a second time and press INJECT again.
+4. Enjoy !

 > ⚠️ If your G1 is still stuck on the INNIOASIS logo, it is recommended to download the latest firmware from the official INNIOASIS website and flash it using SP Flash Tool.
 > If you're not familiar with how to use SP Flash Tool, I strongly advise against using this application.